 Reference librarians work with faculty members to design workshops and assignments that teach students both general research skills and those appropriate to the work of specific courses or disciplines.
-Reference librarians liaise with academic departments and collaborate with faculty to implement curriculum to support Knox's information literacy competency.
-Information Literacy standards provide the framework for library instruction at Knox College.

 The librarian-liaison can provide the following services.

 Customized Instructional Sessions.
 Librarians work with faculty to develop effective sessions for instructing students in the specific skills needed for a course assignments.
 Sessions are interactive and provide hands-on practice time for students.
 Sessions should be scheduled during regular class periods with instructors present and participating.